 The other day of the week is spent in classroom-style learning with lessons focusing on everything from anatomy to CPR and nutrition.
 This combination of textbook and hands-on learning gives students additional knowledge to support their rotation experience.

 Firsthand experience in a variety of healthcare settings

 Valuable skills they can carry into their future careers

 Knowledge that sets the ground work for future education

-Our health careers high school program are eligible to high school seniors in the Prosser School District.
+Our Health Occupations Program is eligible to high school seniors in the Prosser School District.
 Students must apply, go through an interview process, and be accepted in order to participate.

 In addition to textbook knowledge and valuable hands-on experience, students also enhance their overall skills through activities such as public speaking, interviewing, and resume writing.

 If a student has interest in health, wellness, or careers in healthcare, he or she may participate in the Health Occupations Course Program.
 Through this program, we hope to engage a new generation in the exciting field of health and wellness.